If your Surface isn’t working properly, the Microsoft Surface Diagnostic Toolkit can help you find and solve problems.

 Run the Surface Diagnostic Toolkit

 Before you run the diagnostic tool, make sure you have the latest Windows updates.
 Go to Update Surface firmware and Windows 10 for more info.
 If that doesn't solve the problem, you'll need to run the diagnostic tool.

-If your work or school manages your Surface, check with their IT department before running the tool.
+- If your work or school manages your Surface, check with your IT department before running the tool.

 To run the Surface Diagnostic Toolkit: